 Geraldine Mynors (Chair)

 Geraldine is a health service improvement consultant and researcher with many years experience of working in the NHS, with patient organisations like the MS Trust and at the Department of Health Medicines Partnership programme.
 She is a passionate advocate for improving health services and involving patients and service users in the design of health services and in decisions about their own care.
-She is currently undertaking research with Glasgow University on pathways to ADHD diagnosis for primary school children.
+She has recently completed a Masters research project at Glasgow University on pathways to ADHD diagnosis for primary school children.

 Geraldine has a son with ADHD and co-founded ADHD Parent Support West Glasgow in 2014.
 The group provides information, skills training and peer support to parents of children with ADHD across the city.

 Lorna is the Group Services Co-ordinator at ADHD+ (the Perth and Kinross ADHD Support group).
 She is a co-founding member of the Group, has over twenty years’ experience of family support work and developed her keen interest in ADHD and its associated neuro-developmental disorders through her interaction with children, young people and adults dealing with the condition.